 Consumers are actively considering the environmental impact of businesses to facilitate better eco-friendly purchasing decisions.
-Additionally, they also believe in reducing food waste (43%) and eating in moderation (32%) to foster greater environmental sustainability.
+Moreover, they believe in reducing food waste (43%) and eating in moderation (32%) to foster greater environmental sustainability.

-While ethical consumerism is not yet a trend in Singapore, over half of the population advocates for it.
+While ethical consumerism is not yet a trend in Singapore, over half of the population do advocate for it.
 Similar sentiments were highlighted in a 2021 poll by the Urban Redevelopment Authority in which Singaporeans found natural spaces, parks, and greenery critical in increasing the nation's citizens' quality of life.

 These findings could drive more businesses to put environmental and social sustainability at the core of their operational models.